woopers6/RandomWordBot/README.md

-This bot goes to https://www.dictionary.com/e/word-of-the-day/ and scrapes the html to find the word of the day.
+This bot goes to https://www.dictionary.com/e/word-of-the-day/ and scrapes the html to find the word of the day, and other things related to the word of the day.